nunorc/astromlp-models/README.md

 ### Fitting Models and Visualizing Metrics

 The models available in this repository are implemented using [Keras](https://keras.io/).
-To fit the models available in this repository the [mysdss](https://github.com/nunorc/mysdss) Python companion package is also required.
+To fit the models available in this repository the [astromlp](https://github.com/nunorc/astromlp) Python package that includes all the helper classes is also required.

 You can fit a model using [mlflow](https://mlflow.org/), for example to fit the `i2r` model using your current `python` (i.e. don't create a new environment using `conda`) you can run from